These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 AMENDMENTS TO THE BYLAWS

-The bylaws may be altered, amended, or repealed, and new bylaws may be adopted only by the membership.
-The notice of any meetings at which the bylaws are altered, amended, or repealed, or at which new bylaws are adopted shall include the text of the proposed bylaw provisions as well as the text of any existing provisions to be altered, amended, or repealed.
-Alternatively, the notice may include a fair summary of those provisions.
+The bylaws may be altered, amended, or repealed, and new bylaws may be adopted (collectively “Amendments”) by a vote of at least sixty (60) percent of a Member Quorum.
+Voting Members must be notified at least sixty (60) days prior to the vote on any Amendment proposal.
+The meeting notice for any meetings at which Amendments are proposed shall include the text of the proposed Amendments as well as the text of any existing provisions to be altered, amended, or repealed.
+Alternatively, the notice shall include a fair summary of those provisions.
+Approved Amendments will enter into effect with the passing of such Amendments, including the accounting for Term Limits or other time-bound provisions of these Bylaws.

 ARTICLE 13